Wildland fire engine: Type 3

+ANF E17 is a Type 3 engine that at the time of this photograph is stationed at the Chantry Flat Ranger Station in the Angeles National Forest, in the San Gabriel Mountains.

 The Type 3 Engines traditionally have four-wheel drive to make driving over rough terrain easier; they can also be produced with standard rear wheel drive.
 Additionally the cab can either be two- or four-door holding up to five people, but no fewer than three.
 Almost all Type 3s have four doors as a crew size of five is optimum.
 Type 3s are required to have a minimum of 500 USgal of water, and be able to pump 150 USgal/min at a pressure of 250 psi.
 They have a typical GVWR of 26000 lbs.
 The Type 3 is the most popular engine in California due to the difficult road access to wildland fires; Type 3 engines typically have a shorter wheelbase allowing tighter turns on forest roads.

 Type 4

 The Type 4 engine trades a smaller pump and less hose for a 50% larger tank.
 It is required to carry a minimum of 750 USgal of water, but only pump 50 USgal/min at a pressure of 100 psi.
 The typical GVWR is at least 26000 lbs.